Join millions of Canadians who have already trusted Loans Canada

 Clearly, Toronto has some of the highest home prices in Ontario.
 But how does it compare to the rest of the country?

-Toronto and Canada as a whole have experienced very healthy gains in home prices in only 12 months.
-The City of Toronto is one of the reasons why the province-wide average home price is so high, and Ontario’s home prices contribute largely to the high nation-wide average home price.
+Right now, the average price of a home in Canada is $655,507, compared to Greater Toronto’s average of $1,127,000.
+The City of Toronto is one of the reasons why the province-wide average home price is so high, and Ontario’s home prices contribute largely to the high nationwide average home price.

 How To Avoid Becoming “House Poor”

 When you eventually buy a home, you want to make sure that you still have plenty of money left over after your mortgage payments have been made and you’ve paid all other bills.
-Otherwise, you run the risk of becoming “house poor,” which means almost all of your money is going towards covering the cost of homeownership.
+Otherwise, you run the risk of becoming house poor. which means almost all of your money is going towards covering the cost of homeownership.

 To avoid falling into this trap, consider the following.